Fxroyalempres/my-portfolio/README.md

-## Features
+## ✨Features✨
-- Smooth and responsive layout
+- 🔄 Smooth and responsive layout
-- Clean and minimal design
+- 🎨 Clean and minimal design
-- Interactive elements
+- 👆 Interactive elements

 ## 📚 Currently Mastering at PLP